A-Breeze/deploying-machine-learning-models/README.md

     git push https://heroku:$HEROKU_API_KEY@git.heroku.com/udemy-ml-api-ab.git master_AB:master
     ```

-**Note**: This method of using `git push` to deploy to Heroku is currently failing (through the CircleCI automated CI commands) because the size of the resulting slug is above Heroku's 500 MB limit - but not by much, as it is coming in at 566 MB.
+**Note**: This method of using `git push` to deploy to Heroku is currently failing (through the CircleCI automated CI commands) because the size of the resulting slug is above Heroku's 500 MB limit - but not by much, as it is coming in at 591 MB.
+If we use cv2 (i.e. opencv-python) package instead of matplotlib.image and scikit-image, the size is still 566 MB.

 ##### Build Docker image then push
 This is implemented in the CircleCI task `section_11_build_and_push_to_heroku_docker` (for `master_AB` branch only).
 See the comments in `.circleci/config` and `Makefile`.
 Docs are here: